abdelzaher56/PortOps-Data-Mart/DP_Word/part2_powerbi/dax_measures.md

 **Business Purpose**

-* Primary throughput KPI.
+* Primary operational throughput KPI.
-* Measures terminal operational activity.
+* Used to monitor terminal activity and productivity.
-* Used as the base measure for trend and performance analysis.
+* Serves as a base measure for trend and YoY analysis.

 ---